pbs-assess/adv-r-pbs/exercises/03-vectors.md

 > These are multidimensional arrays, with the vector of lengths of each
 > dimension given for the second argument.
 1:5 doesn’t technically have
-> dimensions and is not an array, it is a vector.
+> dimensions and is not an array, it is an atomic vector.

 4. An early draft used this code to illustrate structure():